Lead: Mrs Park

 At The Trinity, we believe that a quality Literacy (English) curriculum should develop children’s love of reading, writing and discussion.
 We aim to inspire an appreciation of our rich and varied literary heritage and a habit of reading widely and often.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
+We aim to fill any gaps in learning to ensure that children develop a secure grasp in writing.
 We want to inspire children to be confident in the art of speaking and listening and who can use discussion to communicate and further their learning.

 These aims are embedded across our literacy lessons and the wider curriculum.
 We have a rigorous and well organised English curriculum that provides many purposeful opportunities for reading, writing and discussion.
-Teachers adapt the Hamilton Scheme as appropriate to their classes, but also ensure that cross curricular links with concurrent topic work are woven into the programme of study.
+Teachers create their own lessons rom not only past and current gap analysis, but with a focus on School Improvement Liverpool guidance.
+We ensure that cross curricular links with concurrent topic work are woven into the programme of study.
 Our curriculum closely follows the aims of the National Curriculum for English 2014.

 The national curriculum for English aims to ensure that all pupils: